zsakowitz/ithkuil-videos/00 – Ithkuil makes you feel like a GENIUS/Transcript.md

 ### Quick aside: what is Ithkuil?

 - Created by John Quijada
-- Philosophical language
+- Meant for philosophy
-- Final, learnable version
+- People can learn it

 notes:

 Before we get onto the next sentence, I'd like to quickly introduce Ithkuil.
-It's a constructed language created by a person named John Quijada.
+It's a language created by a person named John Quijada.
 The first version was published in 2004, but the version I'm talking about, a version which normal, everyday people can learn, was published in 2023.
-It's meant primarily for philosophy and describing complicated things, but it's also a
+It's meant primarily for philosophy and describing complicated things, but it's also a very regular language which can express concepts that we see every day without any ambiguity.

 ---
 ### His rescue was worrying.